preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 + All Documents - always available, meaning ALL documents the logged in user has permissions to read.
 Use the query settings below to limit what will be shown in the rollup.
 The rollup can then be set to display just "normal" documents or both normal and controlled documents.
 To rollup documents from one or more Teams Sites, use this option.
 + Published Documents  - available only if Controlled Documents is active.
 Meaning ALL published CONTROLLED DOCUMENTS the logged in user has permissions to read.
 Use the query settings below to limit what will be shown in the rollup.
 + Archived Documents - available only if Controlled Documents is active.
 Meaning all published Controlled Documents in the Archive.
-As permissions to read documents in the Archive normally is given to just a few, this is for specialized implementation.
+As permissions to read documents in the Archive normally is given to just a few, this is for specialized implementations.

 **Note!** Regardless of what you select here, the documents that will be displayed for a user are only those documents that the user has premissions to read.